James Hawkins (artist): Early life

 Hawkins was educated at Monkton Combe School, Bath.
 He went on to study at Wimbledon School of Art, London and Ruskin School of Drawing, Oxford University.
 After graduating he moved to the Highlands of Scotland in 1978 with his wife Flick.

 Career

 His early work was figurative and mostly painted outside, on-location on the West coast of Scotland.
 After a commission in 1986 to produce stage sets for a production of The Brahan Seer at Eden Court Theatre, Inverness his work became larger and semi abstract.
 He exhibited at the 369 Gallery, Edinburgh during the 1980s and in 1989 he won Warwick Arts Trust prize.
 In 1996 his paintings were part of Heartlands an overview of Scottish landscape painting at the City Art Centre, Edinburgh.
-Commissioned to paint large polytych for Inverness airport in 2004.
-In 2005 he began making short video films about nature’s microcosm.
+Commissioned to paint large polyptych for Inverness airport in 2004.
+In 2005 he began making short video films about nature's microcosm.
 In 2012 Hawkins has broken away from his traditional medium or acrylic on stretched canvas and started working with carbon fiber and core board to create freestanding irregular shaped cut-out pieces.